 Scalable Main and Scalable Main 10 profiles

-Bitstreams containing output layer sets conforming to the Scalable Main or Scalable Main 10 profiles shall obey the following constraints on a derived sub-bitstream for the output layer set, with layerSetIdx being the layer set for the output layer set conforming to Scalable Main or Scalable Main 10 profile, respectively, derived by invoking the sub-bitstream extraction process as specified in subclause F.10 with tIdTarget equal to 7 and with TargetDecLayerIdList containing the nuh_layer_id values of the layer set with the index layerSetIdx.
+Bitstreams containing output layer sets conforming to the Scalable Main or Scalable Main 10 profiles shall obey the following constraints on a derived sub-bitstream for the output layer set, with layerSetIdx being the layer set for the output layer set conforming to the Scalable Main or Scalable Main 10 profile, respectively, derived by invoking the sub-bitstream extraction process as specified in subclause F.10 with tIdTarget equal to 7 and with TargetDecLayerIdList containing the nuh_layer_id values of the layer set with the index layerSetIdx.

 Bitstreams containing output layer sets conforming to the Scalable Main or Scalable Main 10 profiles shall also obey the following constraints on the base layer bitstream derived by invoking the sub-bitstream extraction process as specified in subclause F.10 with tIdTarget equal to 7 and with TargetDecLayerIdList containing only one nuh_layer_id value that is equal to 0 as inputs.